Totonyus/ydl_api_ng/readme.md

 ## Site management

 You can define parameters for given websites.
-It's usefull to avoid long-running playlist download simulation.
+It's useful to avoid long-running playlist download simulation.

 ```ini
 # Every host matching this site